scubamuc/wiki-md/SYSTEM--Unattended_Upgrades.md

 sudo nano /etc/apt/apt.conf.d/50unattended-upgrades
 ```

-Anything after a double slash “//” is a comments and has no effect.
+Anything after a double slash “//” is a comment and has no effect.
 To “enable” a line, remove the double slash at the beginning of the line (replace with nothing or with spaces to keep alignment).

 The most important: uncomment the “updates” line by deleting the two slashes at the beginning of it: